 Please visit our Gymnastics (Competition)Travel Insurance page if you require a quote.

-To get a quote by telephone or email, contact us on 0800 047 5065 (FREEPHONE) or 01273 773 017 firstname.lastname@example.org
+To get a quote by telephone or email, contact us at 0800 043 0020 / 01273 092 757 firstname.lastname@example.org

-Summary of Cover
+- Summary of Cover

 |Section & Cover||Silver||Gold||Platinum|

 |Cancellation or Curtailment*||-||£3,000||£7,500|

 History of Gymnastics

-One of the skills obtained by practicing Gymnastics was mounting and dismounting a horse swiftly and properly.
-Another one was Sword Fighting, which require a high level of agility and flexibility.
+Practising Gymnastics was considered excellent training for Soldiers, who were trained in agility and strength to prepare them for battle.
+One of the skills obtained by practising Gymnastics was mounting and dismounting a horse swiftly and adequately.
+Another one was Sword Fighting, which requires high agility and flexibility.

-When the first modern Olympics were organised in 1896, Mens Gymnastics was such a popular sport that it was one of the first disciplines to be included.
+When the first modern Olympics were organised in 1896, Men's Gymnastics was such a popular sport that it was one of the first disciplines to be included.